bnprks/BPCells/designs/iterative-lsi.md

 #' Get the most variable features within a matrix.
 #' @param num_feats (integer) Number of features to return.
 If the number is higher than the number of features in the matrix,
 #' all features will be returned.
-#' @param normalize (function) Normalize matrix pseudobulked matrix using a given function.
+#' @param normalize (function) Normalize matrix using a given function.
 #' @returns
 #' Return a dataframe with the following columns, sorted descending by variance:
 #'   - `names`: Feature name